 In addition, disclosure may take place in connection with government inquiries, court orders and legal proceedings if it is necessary for legal prosecution or enforcement.

-As a matter of principle, we store your information within the UK, the EU or within the European Economic Area (EEA).
-Or in countries that have an appropriate level of data protection.
+As a matter of principle, we store your information within Ireland , the European Economic Area (EEA), or in countries that have an adequacy decision.

 For more details, please send any requests to : [email protected]

-Even after that, we still have to store your data for some accounting reasons.
-We are obliged to do so because of legal documentation obligations, which may arise from the Commercial Code, the Tax Code, the Credit Information Act, the Money Laundering Act and the Securities Trading Act.
+8.3 Even after that, we still have to store your data for some legal, regulatory and accounting reasons.
+We are obliged to do so because of legal documentation obligations.

 The time limits set there for the retention of documents are two to ten years.

-We maintain up-to-date technical measures to ensure data security, in particular to protect your personal data from data transfer risks and from the acquisition of knowledge by third parties.
+We have in particular taken appropriate security measures to protect your personal data from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access, in connection with the customer relationship.
+Access is only granted on a need-to-know basis to those people whose roles require them to process your personal data.
+In addition, our service providers are also selected carefully and required to use appropriate protective measures.
 These are adjusted according to the current state of the art.
 To secure the personal information you provide on our website, we use the Transport Layer Security (TLS), which encrypts the information you enter.